lanl-aea/waves/docs/tutorial_01_geometry_waves.rst

 and is imported so settings variables are not hard-coded more than once.

 The next set of highlighted lines sets operating system agnostic paths by utilizing `Python pathlib`_ objects.
-Pathlib objects are used to reconstruct absolute paths to source files using variables defined in the ``waves-eabm-tutorial/SConstruct`` file.
+These Pathlib objects absolute or relative paths on any operating system to source files using variables defined in the ``waves-eabm-tutorial/SConstruct`` file.
 This method of path definition allows for path-strings to be hard-coded only once, and then used as variables everywhere else in the code.
 For example, the variable ``abaqus_source_abspath`` is used in source definitions to point at the absolute path to the directory where the Abaqus journal files exist.

 3. In the ``tutorial_01_geometry`` folder, continue editing the file called ``SConscript`` using contents below.